MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/synchronisation.md

 # Synchronisation

-Definition: Synchronisation is the task of coordinating multiple of processes (or threads) to join up or handshake at a certain point, in order to reach an agreement or commit to a certain sequence of action.
+Synchronisation is the task of coordinating multiple processes (or threads) to join up or handshake at a certain point, in order to reach an agreement or commit to a certain sequence of action.
+This is important so that the different threads/processes you spawn in the parallel region don't contradict each other and corrupt your code.

 ## Race Condition
+A race condition is one of the most popular forms of this synchronisation corruption.
+It's essentially when your threads are in a "race" against each other to access a particular resource (eg. an int variable's value) and the loser's access/update to that resource is lost.

+> Instead of your threads fighting each other, you want them to work together perfectly synchronised i.e. more like an F1 pitstop crew than a toxic office place.

 Let's start with this simple program: